KasualBusiness/RecyclerFragment/README.md

 ### Callbacks

-We expose several callbacks that can be used get extra control over your `RecyclerFragment` and/or your `RecyclerAdapter`.
+We expose several callbacks that can be used to get extra control over your `RecyclerFragment` and/or your `RecyclerAdapter`.

 #### ClickCallback